-Key entry of the editorial, Præmonstrance of A:A:, Curriculum of A:A:, and Libri II, LII, LXI, LXV, CI, CL, CLXI, CXCIV, CCC by Frater T.S.
+Key entry of the editorial, Præmonstrance of A∴A∴, Curriculum of A∴A∴, and Libri II, LII, LXI, LXV, CI, CL, CLXI, CXCIV, CCC by Frater T.S.
 T.S.'s annotations to these texts have been ruthlessly expunged.
 Other material key-entered or OCR'd by persons unknown.
 The e-text of Liber LXXI used as a base appears to be an unproofed OCR of the version in Equinox IV (1).
-It has been edited to conform with the version in Gems from the Equinox which is more closely based on the Blue Equinox version.
+It has been edited to conform with the version in Gems from the Equinox which is more closely based on the Blue Equinox version (some notes from the latter publication which appear to be by Regardie or another later editor are omitted).
+As such transliteration of technical Sanskrit and Pali terms has been conformed with Crowley and Blavatsky's original useage.